cloudinary/frontend-frameworks/frameworks/react/README.md

 # React-library

 ## Overview
-This is our react library.
+This is our React library.
 The objective of this layer is to use our html library to render an image.

 ## Install